Pollen Street Social | Mayfair Restaurant

 So they’ll let you have your cake and eat it.

-NOTE: You can reserve a table at Pollen Street Social right HERE.
-If the à la carte menu looks a bit pricey then go for the set lunch menu (2 courses available at £29.50, or 3 for £34.50).
+NOTE: Pollen Street Social is open for lunch and dinner, Monday-Saturday – you can reserve a table right HERE.
+If the à la carte menu looks a bit pricey then go for the set lunch menu (3 courses for £39.50).

 Pollen Street Social | 8-10 Pollen Street, W1S 1NQ